skx/dhcp.io/README.md

 The logins and record-associations for all users are stored in an SQLite database, making deployment nice and simple.

-[Redis](http://redis.io/) instance is used for session-storage, and zone-caching.
+A [Redis](http://redis.io/) instance is used for session-storage, and zone-caching.

 For serving the actual Dynamic-DNS entries Amazon's Route53 service is used.